Arnab-Developer/ApiHealthCheck/Contributing.md

 - Work on the issue and commit the code on the new branch.
 - Create a pull request from the new branch to upstream `main`.
 - Your pull request will be reviewed and need further changes.
-- After the review, if everything is fine then it will be merged into.
+- After the review, if everything is fine then it will be merged.

 > Note: pull request can be rejected if the project don't need the proposed changes anymore.